chstorb/Fritz/README.md

 [![Nuget version](https://img.shields.io/nuget/v/Fritz)](https://www.nuget.org/packages/Blazored.LocalStorage/)
 [![Nuget downloads](https://img.shields.io/nuget/dt/Fritz)](https://www.nuget.org/packages/Fritz/)
 [![CI Actions Status](https://github.com/chstorb/Fritz/actions/workflows/main.yml/badge.svg)](https://github.com/chstorb/Fritz/blob/master/.github/workflows/main.yml)

 # Fritz#
 The [FRITZ!Box](https://avm.de/produkte/fritzbox/) is a popular device that provides internet access, telephony, and home networking services.
 It supports a protocol called [TR064](https://avm.de/service/schnittstellen/), which allows remote management and configuration of the device.
 However, the official TR064 implementation is proprietary and closed-source, which limits the users' freedom and control over their own devices.
 That's why we have developed a free and open-source TR064 implementation for the FRITZ!Box, which aims to provide a more transparent, secure, and customizable alternative.
 Our implementation is based on the TR064 specification and compatible with the existing FRITZ!Box features.
-It also offers some additional benefits, such as improved performance, enhanced security, and more options for customization.
 With our free and open-source TR064 implementation, you can take full advantage of your FRITZ!Box and enjoy a better internet experience.

 ## Installing